mjfusa/NurseEmpowerment/setup.md

 <center><img src="images//setup/nuance.png" ></center>

 The source code of the PCF component is also on [Github](https://github.com/iBoonz/nuance-pcf-component), feel free to enhance, modify or change in anyway you like.
+An updated version can be found here: https://github.com/mjfusa/nuance-pcf-component

 <br>